OwenDa/portfolio-3/README.md

 </details>

 ## Issues
-Various fixes were applied during development as small issues arose; however, one issue of paricular interest applies to the code block below.
+Various fixes were applied during development as small issues arose; however, one issue of particular interest applies to the code block below.
 When the user is prompted to input the number of subjects in a particular sample, this input is passed to a validation function which must establish that the input:
 + is not blank
 + is not stated as a negative number
 + is not a decimal number that cannot be resolved into an integer, e.g. "7.2"